bjornharrtell/jsts/foss4g/2016/jsts.md

 ```

 Note:
 The initial translated Coordinate class constructor in beta 1 looked quite terrible.
-It has too many nested levels of inner functions and uses the rest/spread operator to extract parameters.
+It has too many nested levels of inner functions.
+Lets look at the improved version.

 <!-- -- data-transition="fade" -->